 Simple interest formula

-Compound interest and your finances
+Compounding and your finances

 How can investors receive compounding returns?

 Here's the difference just 5 years can make when it comes to saving for retirement.
 Two hypothetical savers invest $6,000 at the beginning of each year starting at either age 25 or 30.
 Each continues until they are 67 and earns an average 7% return.
 When the saver who started at 25 retires, her account balance is almost $1.5 million.
 The saver who started at 30?
-Hers is just over $1 million, or over $400,000 less, despite only investing $30,000 less than the early saver.
+Hers is just over $1 million, or about $450,000 less, despite only investing $30,000 less than the early saver.

-Invest often Investing regularly is one of the best habits you can build for financial success.
-Consider the difference between the total amount our hypothetical retirement saver might end up with if she had stopped after 10 years and never contributed another dollar.
+Investing regularly is one of the best habits you can build for financial success.
+Consider the difference between the total amount our hypothetical retirement saver who started at 25 might end up with if she had stopped after 10 years and never contributed another dollar.

 To combat this risk, many investors turn to dollar-cost averaging, a strategy that has you invest smaller amounts regularly rather than waiting to invest a large lump sum.
 (You likely already use dollar-cost averaging if you're saving for retirement through a workplace plan like a 401(k) or 403(b).)